Table of Contents[Hide][Show]

 Benefits of Going Bra-Free

-Even though most of us wear one, research is showing that the 70s may have been onto something with their bra burnings.
-There’s a surprisingly controversial link to bras and breast cancer.
-Several studies show that sleeping in a bra, underwire, or tightly fitting bras suppress lymphatic flow.
-When the lymphatic system can’t drain properly because of breast restriction, it may contribute to breast cancer.
+Even though most of us wear one, research is showing that the 1970s may have been onto something with their bra burnings!
+There’s a surprisingly controversial link between bras and breast cancer.
+Several studies show that sleeping in a bra, underwire, or tightly fitting bras suppress lymphatic flow and may contribute to lymph stasis.
+This is when the lymphatic system can’t drain properly because of breast restriction.
+Some research show improper lymph flow may contribute to breast cancer.

-There are easy ways to support lymphatic health at home, and wearing a better bra (or no bra at all) could be one of them!
+There are easy ways to support lymphatic health at home, but we women can’t ignore that wearing a better bra (or no bra at all) could be one of them!

 Built-in Breast Support